-- Management will review and assess the risks of workplace violence that may arise from the nature of the workplace, type of work or conditions of work. - Consider the circumstances of AE workplaces and circumstances common to other similar workplaces. - Develop measures and procedures to control identified risks that are likely to expose a worker to workplace violence and harassment. - Advise the J.H.S.C. of the risk assessment results. - Repeat the assessments as often as necessary to ensure the workplace violence/harassment policy and program effectively protects workers.
+- Management will review and assess the risks of workplace violence that may arise from the nature of the workplace, type of work or conditions of work. - Take into account the circumstances of J-AAR Excavating Limited workplaces and circumstances common to other similar workplaces. - Develop measures and procedures to control identified risks that are likely to expose a worker to workplace violence and harassment. - Advise the J.H.S.C., or the Health and Safety Representative of the risk assessment results.